BIGJRA/BIGJRA.github.io/rejuv.md

 have boosted Grass moves, so be careful to not send in slower water types.
 Marowak and Grimmsnarl can be pains if you let them set up, so setting up rocks can help tremendously here.
-Overpower him with stronger mons that counter his and you’ll be fine.
+Overpower him with stronger mons that counter his and you'll be fine.

-As soon as you’re done, we’re back in a rift.
+As soon as you're done, we're back in a rift.
 Grab the *Rift Notes: Code Sarpa*.
 Heal and switch out your party, grab the pulse notes, and get ready.